 - Identifiable private information” (a) information about behaviors that occur in a context where the individual can reasonably expect that no observations or recording is taking place or b) information that is provided for a specific purpose and for which the individual can reasonably expect will not be made public).

-Once the IRB approves a protocols, it must be reviewed at least annually (every 12 months), although IRBs may specify a shorter review period.
+Once the IRB approves a protocol, it must be reviewed at least annually (every 12 months) until data collection is complete, although IRBs may specify a shorter review period.
+The extent of the yearly review will vary depending on the research.
 Amendments and changes to approved protocols must be approved prior to their implementation.
 An exception could occur if a revision to approved procedures was in response to an unanticipated risk and had to be implemented immediately for the health or well-being of the subjects.
-Such revisions must be reported promptly to the IRB, not when the research in completed.
+Such revisions must be reported promptly to the IRB, not when the research is completed.

-The federal regulations governing research with human subjects, which have been adopted by numerous federal departments and agencies, are often referred to as the Common Rule.
+The federal regulations governing research with human subjects, which have been adopted by numerous federal departments and agencies, are often referred to as the Common Rule, which is modified from time to time.
 They were first written by the Department of Health and Human Services (DHHS).
 The DHHS regulations are often referred to as 45 CFR 46.
 Pregnant women, fetuses, neonates, children, and prisoners are considered vulnerable populations and are provided additional protection in the DHHS regulations.
 The DHHS regulations do not have specific additional protections for the elderly, for mentally disabled persons, or for persons whose decision-making capabilities are impaired.
 Investigators may consider and the IRB may require additional safeguards for these populations.
 The Common Rule does not include requirements for formatting protocols for IRB review.
 Formatting requirements are institution specific.
 Most institutions decide to apply the Common Rule to all research with human subjects, regardless of the funding source.

 Research is eligible for expedited review when it poses no more than minimal risk (minimal risk means that “the probability and magnitude of harm or discomfort anticipated in the research are not greater…than those ordinarily encountered in daily life…”) to the participants and when all the activities fall within the categories identified as eligible.